Lagrange-Labs/docs/docs/lpn/operators/register.md

 First, an operator needs to create a key specific for its operation on the Lagrange Network.

-Currently, the same key is used for many workers for a single operator.
+Currently, the same key is used for many provers for a single operator.
 That simplifies the key management overhead.
 If a key is compromised, it is enough to de-register and re-register on Lagrange Network with a new key.

 To do so, run the following command